-All development subject to Chapter 19.700 (excluding single-family detached and multi-unitfamily residential development) shall provide a system of walkways that encourages safe and convenient pedestrian movement within and through the development site.
-Redevelopment projects that involve remodeling or changes in use shall must be brought closer into conformance with this requirement to the greatest extent practicable.
+All development subject to Chapter 19.700 (excluding single detached and multi-unit residential development) shall provide a system of walkways that encourages safe and convenient pedestrian movement within and through the development site.
+Redevelopment projects that involve remodeling or changes in use must be brought closer into conformance with this requirement to the greatest extent practicable.
 On-site walkways shall link the site with the public street sidewalk system, where sidewalks exist, or to the edge of the paved public street, where sidewalks do not exist.
 Walkways are required between parts of a site where the public is invited to walk.
 Walkways are not required between buildings or portions of a site that are not intended or likely to be used by pedestrians, such as truck loading docks and warehouses.

-19.504.109 Setbacks Adjacent to Transit
+19.504.9 Setbacks Adjacent to Transit

-19.504.1110 Preliminary Circulation Plan
+19.504.10 Preliminary Circulation Plan

-19.505.1 Single-Family Dwellings and Duplexes Single Detached and Middle Housing Residential Development
+19.505.1 Single Detached Dwellings and Middle Housing Residential Development

-The design standards for single-family dwellings and duplexes one to four (1 - 4) unit dwellings (including single detached dwellings, duplexes, triplexes, and quadplexes), cottage clusters, and townhouses require a minimum level of design on every dwelling.
+The design standards for one to four (1 - 4) unit dwellings (including single detached dwellings, duplexes, triplexes, and quadplexes), cottage clusters, and townhouses require a minimum level of design on every dwelling.
 These standards are intended to promote attention to detail, human-scale design, street visibility, and privacy of adjacent properties, while affording flexibility to use a variety of architectural styles.